skylantix/Website/src/content/faq.md

 ### Where is my data stored?

-All data is stored in Irvine, California on hardware we own.
+All data is stored in Orange County, California on hardware we own.
 No AWS, Google Cloud, or other third-party cloud providers.
 Your data never leaves California.

 ### Is my data encrypted?